18 Exercises That Show You Exactly What Muscles You Are Stretching

 7. Triangle Pose

-Muscles highlighted: Work your external obliques.
+Muscles targeted: Work your external obliques.

 Start with a wide stance, front foot straight and rear foot at 90 degrees.
 Place your hand on your front leg or the floor as you sit back into your front hip, keeping your back straight.